ibm-cloud-docs/cloud-databases/howto-allowlists.md

 If you use allowlisting in your environment, you can allowlist our services using the list of subnets for each region.

 We have updated documentation to reflect changes in terminology from `whitelist` to `allowlist`.
-You will encounter continued references to this former terminolgy while we work to implement these deeper changes to code and commands.
+You will encounter continued references to this former terminolgy while we work to implement these deeper changes to code, API, and CLI commands.
 {: .note}

 ## Using IP allowlisting on your Deployment